VISITING Lake Sorapis – HOW TO GET THERE + MORE TIPS

 When to Visit Lago di Sorapis

-I visited in September and it was a perfect time to visit.
+I visited in September, and it was a perfect time to visit.
 The hike is probably best done in late spring, summer, or early fall.
 In the summertime, it is pretty busy, so I recommend getting here early in the morning to beat the crowds.
 If you do the more difficult trail, you will not have to worry too much about crowds – however, I still recommend starting early to spend more time at the beach and do not have to hike back in the dark.

 Personally, I don’t recommend the hike, regardless of which one you do, for kids or people who aren’t fit.
 You should have a decent level of fitness – and you should wear proper shoes.

-While I don’t have hiking boots, I do have proper sneakers, but for this difficult hike, I wish I had at least had some walking poles with me.
+While I don’t have hiking boots, I do have proper sneakers, but I wish I had at least had some walking poles with me for this difficult hike.

 - Also, there are no water fountains (only streams), so bring enough water.

 The Refugio at the top is not always open, so I suggest bringing your own food and snacks with you.